This Day In Writing History

 “An artist's only concern is to shoot for some kind of perfection, and on his own terms, not anyone else's.” - J.D.
 Salinger

-Today's video features a reading from J.D.
-Salinger's classic novel, The Catcher In The Rye - performed by actor Jason Alexander!
+Today's video features a complete reading of J.D.
+Salinger's classic novel, The Catcher In The Rye.
 Enjoy!